erictleung/tidy-networks-cookbook/NetworkScience.md

 Unless otherwise mentioned, all packages presented with hyperlinks are available from CRAN, the Comprehensive R Archive Network.

 If you have any comments or suggestions for additions or improvements for this Task View, go to GitHub and [submit an issue](https://github.com/erictleung/networkscience/issues), or make some changes and [submit a pull request](https://github.com/erictleung/networkscience/pulls).
-If you can’t contribute on GitHub, send Sam Zipper an email .
+If you can’t contribute on GitHub, send Eric Leung an email .
 If you have an issue with one of the packages discussed below, please contact the maintainer of that package.

 ## General network packages